AntonNPersson/Meal-Recommender/README.md

 🔧 Prerequisites
 * Python 3.8 or higher

+⚠️ Notes
-* Food.com csv dataset (for meal recommendations) - [Download here](https://www.kaggle.com/datasets/irkaal/foodcom-recipes-and-reviews/data) (make sure to place both recipes.csv and reviews.csv in the `meal-recommender/data/raw` directory), If you want to retrain the model.
+*  If you want to retrain the model, Food.com csv dataset - [Download here](https://www.kaggle.com/datasets/irkaal/foodcom-recipes-and-reviews/data) (make sure to place both recipes.csv and reviews.csv in the `meal-recommender/data/raw` directory)

 📜 License
 This project is licensed under the MIT License - see the LICENSE file for details.

 📬 Contact
 Anton Persson - Antonnilspersson@gmail.com
 Project Link: https://github.com/antonnpersson/mealrecommender